shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 To enable the Inbound Private Link:

 1. Open a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
-In the body of your support ticket, include the IAM principals for the AWS users or roles in your AWS organization that are establishing the VPC endpoints in your AWS account.
-The IAM principals must be [IAM role principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-roles) or [IAM user principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-users).
-GitLab Dedicated uses these IAM Principals for access-control.
-These IAM principals are the only ones able to set up an endpoint to the service.
+In the body of your support ticket, include the IAM principal for the AWS user or role in your AWS organization that's establishing the VPC endpoint in your AWS account.
+The IAM principal must be an [IAM role principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-roles) or [IAM user principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-users).
+GitLab Dedicated uses this IAM Principal for access-control.
+This IAM principal is the only one able to set up an endpoint to the service.
-1. After your IAM Principals have been allowlisted, GitLab [creates the Endpoint Service](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) and communicates the `Service Endpoint Name` on the support ticket.
+1. After your IAM Principal has been allowlisted, GitLab [creates the Endpoint Service](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) and communicates the `Service Endpoint Name` on the support ticket.
 The service name is generated by AWS upon creation of the service endpoint.
    - GitLab handles the domain verification for the Private DNS name, so that DNS resolution of the tenant instance domain name in your VPC resolves to the PrivateLink endpoint.
-   - The endpoint service is available in two Availability Zones.
-These are either the zones you chose during onboarding or two randomly selected zones if you didn't specify any.
+   - GitLab makes the Endpoint Service available in the Availability Zones you specified during the initial onboarding.
+If you did not specify any Availability Zones, GitLab randomly selects the Availability Zones IDs.
 1. In your own AWS account, create an [Endpoint Interface](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) in your VPC, with the following settings:
    - Service Endpoint Name: use the name provided by GitLab on the support ticket.
    - Private DNS names enabled: yes.